-This rigid inflatable boat or RIB is a development of this inflatable boat.
-It has a rigid floor and a solid hull.
-The hull’s external shape helps the boat cut through waves and gives a more comfortable ride when traveling fast even in rough conditions.
-The design and structure of the hull can support a more powerful and amazing transom mounted outboard engine or even an inboard engine.
-This rigid inflatable boat is commonly used for short scuba diving excursions.
+This rigid inflatable boat or RIB has a rigid floor and a solid hull.
+The hull’s external shape and fixed keel helps the boat cut through waves and gives a more comfortable ride when traveling fast even in rough conditions.
+The design and structure of the hull can support a more powerful mounted outboard engine or even an inboard engine in high end models. .

 Soft Inflatable Boat

 This soft inflatable boat (SIB) lacks a solid hull, unlike the RIB.
-It commonly has a removable slatted floor that allows the boat to be deflated and can be easily transported in a car or any vehicle.
+It may have a removable slatted floor that allows the boat to be deflated and can be easily (ish) transported in a car or other vehicle.
 This boat has a low draft and is useful for traveling across the shallow water like beaching in places without landing facilities.
 It is not suitable for long trips over larger water.

-Some soft inflatable boats have a rigid transom which means, they can support an outboard engine.
-Inflatable boats that have transoms also have an inflatable keel that creates a slight V-bottom along the line of the hull.
-It improves the seakeeping of a hull and directional stability.
+Some soft inflatable boats have a rigid transom meaning they can support an outboard engine.
+Some Inflatable boats that have transoms also have an inflatable keel that creates a slight V-bottom along the line of the hull.
+It improves the tracking and directional stability.

 What Size Motors for Inflatable Boats?